 The problem with having 'side projects' when you work for yourself is that they aren't in fact on the side, they're just a project.
-It also means that these projects take a back seat to client work and therefore end up on a the back burner, simmering away loudly.
+It also means that these projects take a back seat to client work and therefore end up simmering away loudly in the background.
 I've got a lot of these.
 The future for me is just as much about getting these ideas completed and out in the open as it is about generating new ones.

 Here I'll always have an aspirational, work-in-progress project on display.